listenToRipley/python/Notes/Django.md

 To create relative paths in the template, you would add the matching value to your href.
 The sames goes for creating absolute paths.
 Neither of these methods are considered best practice as it will require changes to all locations where the path is used instead of changes to a single variable.

-The best way to pass your paths is first you add a name variable to the url patterns and the in your template is to use your urls paths `url "route_name" variable.id`
+The best way to pass your paths is first you add a name variable to the url patterns and the in your template is to use your urls paths `url "app_name:route_name" variable.id`

 ## General Info